Donders-Institute/EEG-to-BIDS-conversion/README.md

 ## Prestimulus Theta Flicker

 These scripts are for the EEG dataset "Investigating theta-induced effects on memory encoding in adults" that was acquired by Maria (Rocio) Fernandez Barrero.
-The dataset is archived on the [Donders Repository](https://doi.org/10.34973/x2ar-9j44)) but not (yet) published.
+The [data acquisition collection](https://doi.org/10.34973/x2ar-9j44) and the [research documentation collection](https://doi.org/10.34973/26fc-4p67) are archived on the Donders Repository, but the data is not (yet) published.

 ## Variability Infant Directed Actions